haka-security/haka/doc/user/install.rst

 Download the package
 ====================

-First, download a Debian package from the `Haka website <http://www.haka-security.org>`_ in the *Download* section.
+First, download the Debian packages from the `Haka website <http://www.haka-security.org>`_ in the *Download* section.

 .. seealso::